UCL-CCS/ldha-diverse-esmacs/README.md

 This repository contains data and simulation input from the paper:

-"Application of ESMACS binding free energy protocols to diverse datasets:", David W. Wright, Shunzhou Wan, Christophe Meyer, Herman van Vlijmen, Christophe Meyer, Gary Tresadern, and Peter V. Coveney
+"Application of the ESMACS binding free energy protocol to a highly varied ligand dataset: lactate dehydogenase A", David W. Wright, Fouad Husseini, Shunzhou Wan, Christophe Meyer, Herman van Vlijmen, Gary Tresadern, and Peter V. Coveney

 Preprint DOI: [](https://)

-What follows is a brief description of the contents
+What follows is a brief description of the contents.

 # Naming conventions